 It is important to note that the purpose of this plan is protection from cold weather injury.
 This plan is being implemented within the context of the broader systems change underway in the District to move from a shelter-based system to one focused on rapid stabilization and connection back to permanent housing.
-However, the strategies outlined in Homeward DC 2.0 (the District’s second strategic plan to address homelessness among single adults and families) and Solid Foundations DC (the District’s plan to address homelessness among unaccompanied youth) will take years to implement fully.
+However, the strategies outlined in Homeward DC 2.0 (the District’s second strategic plan to end and prevent homelessness in the District) will take years to implement fully.
 Accordingly, the District is committed to ensuring it has effective strategies in place to protect residents experiencing homelessness from cold weather injury.

-Additionally, the outbreak of the coronavirus (COVID-19) pandemic in the United States in early 2020 resulted in many challenges and changes to the District’s homeless services system operations.
-The world’s growing understanding of COVID-19 and the constantly changing landscape driven by this evolving knowledge base has required the Department of Human Services (DHS) and its provider network to demonstrate flexibility and nimbleness to keep individuals, families, and unaccompanied youth experiencing homelessness safe.
-The same will be true as we move into the FY23 winter with COVID-19’s continued presence.
-DHS has relied on and will continue to align with CDC and DC Health guidance, including exposure and quarantine-related guidelines and best practices. including lower densities and

-This year, two ever-evolving situations may impact the District’s homeless services.

-Monkeypox is an emerging worldwide health threat with a documented and increasing presence in the District; and
+With regard to the coronavirus (COVID-19), DHS has relied on and will continue to align with CDC and DC Health guidance, which has been integrated into Section 5.
+Services Coordination.
+Additionally, the Winter Plan integrates and accounts for the most significant operational adjustment associated with COVID-19, 24/7 operation of low barrier shelters.
+Traditionally, emergency low barrier shelter beds serve clients overnight with regular evening check-in times and morning exit times.
+However, to contain the spread of COVID-19 within the low barrier shelter (LBS) system, shelter operations began offering beds 24 hours per day seven days per week to overnight clients.
+As a result, clients were incentivized to return to the same shelters nightly limiting the spread of COVID-19.
+Although the pandemic has ended, the 24/7 practice has not.

-Influx of Migrants.
-As of April 13, the governors of Texas and Arizona have transported thousands of migrants to sanctuary cities (including Chicago, the District, and New York City).
+Finally, the, District has also seen a significant influx of migrants.
+Since April 13, 2022, the governors of Texas and Arizona have transported thousands of migrants to sanctuary cities (including Chicago, the District, and New York City).

-Given our experience addressing the threat of COVID-19, the Winter Plan integrates and accounts for the most significant operational adjustments associated with COVID-19, including lower densities and 24/7 operation of low barrier shelters.
-We expect that some of the strategies adopted to address the threat of COVID will position us to mitigate against the dangers of Monkeypox successfully.
-Still, we also know that we need to be flexible as the conditions around us continue to change.

 Regarding the influx of migrants, the Mayor proposed, and the District’s Council passed, the Migrant Services and Supports Emergency Amendment Act of 2022.
 This act creates an Office of Migrant Services responsible for providing services and support to incoming migrants (including offering grants to nongovernmental organizations to support the provision of services) and seeking reimbursement and additional assistance from the federal government.
 Services may include meeting buses, providing meals and urgent medical care, providing temporary shelter, facilitating onward travel, and linking migrants to resettlement and asylum-related legal services.
 Such efforts will be culturally competent and temporary.

 Services provided through the Office of Migrant Services are not a part of the homeless service Continuum of Care.
 The District’s homeless services Continuum of Care, however, will coordinate with the Office of Migrant Services so that migrants seeking homeless services are appropriately triaged and connected to the services rendered by the Office of Migrant Services and its non-governmental partners, including temporary shelter as appropriate.
 It is the intention of the Winter Plan that between OMS and the homeless services Continuum of Care, all migrants who are homeless in the District will have timely access to shelter during hypothermia conditions.